koutheir/selinux-sys/README.md

 SELinux is a flexible Mandatory Access Control (MAC) for Linux.

+This crate is Linux-specific.
+Building it for non-Linux platforms, or for the Linux kernel, results in an empty crate.

 ## Linking options

 This crate finds `libselinux` based on `pkg-config`.